ministryofjustice/manage-recalls-ui/README.md

 npm install
 ```

+### Full local build
+At this point the full build, `./build.sh`, should pass.

+The intention of this is
+a script (we use the same name across multiple repos) that builds and runs all tests so you have confidence
+you haven't broken anything before pushing.
+Obviously `circleCI` does that for you as
+well versus any branch but this is for earlier/pre-push feedback.

+So this checks all dependencis installed, builds everything, runs the unit tests,
+and integration tests including pact tests:

+`./build.sh`

 ### Pre-commit hooks
 After `npm install`, files will be created under both .git/hooks and .husky, that will automatically lint (and fix) any staged files in your commits, plus run a type check.